Ngāti Pūkenga

 Ngāti Pūkenga is a Māori iwi centred in Tauranga in the Bay of Plenty region of New Zealand.
-Its rohe (tribal area) extends to Mayor Island / Tuhua and Waihi in the north, to the Kaimai Range in the west, south of Te Puke and to Maketu in the east, and it has tribal holdings in Whangarei, Hauraki and Maketu.
+Its rohe (tribal area) extends to Mayor Island / Tuhua and Waihi in the north, to the Kaimai Range in the west, south of Te Puke and to Maketu in the east, and it has tribal holdings in Whangārei, Hauraki and Maketu.

 Ngāti Pūkenga is part of the Tauranga Moana iwi group, which also includes Ngāi Te Rangi and Ngāti Ranginui.
 The three iwi all consider Mauao (Mt Maunganui) sacred and share many things in common.
 Collectively, the iwi are seeking compensation from the New Zealand Government for their losses from the New Zealand Wars but are yet to seek a settlement.

 History

 Pūkenga is the founding ancestor of the iwi.
 Pūkenga was of Mātaatua descent, and spent his life in Ruatoki.
-Upon his death, his people, known as Ngāti Hā, moved east towards Opotiki.
+Upon his death, his people, known as Ngāti Hā, moved east towards Ōpōtiki.
 This resulted in the displacement of the tribe of Rōmainohorangi.
 Later, the displaced tribe, now known as Ngāti Te Rangihouhiri, requested the help of Ngāti Hā in battle.

 For their assistance, Ngāti Pūkenga, as they were now known, were given land in Tauranga, where their main settlements still stand today.
 Ngāti Pūkenga also received land given to them in Hauraki, the little village of Manaia, where direct descendants of Ngāti Pūkenga, and Pūkenga himself still remain.

-Hapū and marae
+Kāinga and marae

-The iwi is made up of 8 hapū (sub-tribes): Ngāti Hinemotu, Ngāti Kiorekino, Ngāti Kohokino, Ngāti Te Matau, Ngāti Te Rākau, Ngāti Tōwhare, Ngāti Whakina and Te Tāwera.
+The iwi has four kāinga: Ngāpeke (Tauranga), Maketu, Manaia and Pakikaikutu (near Whangarei).

-The hapū share two marae (meeting grounds) and wharenui (meeting houses):
+The iwi share two marae (meeting grounds) and wharenui (meeting houses):